Averaging multipliers on locally compact quantum groups: Introduction

 We prove in fact a more general result.
 Namely, for a locally compact quantum group $\GG$ with a compact quantum subgroup $\KK \subseteq \GG$, we show that averaging elements of $\Linf$ with respect to left and right translations by $\KK$ maps completely bounded multipliers of $ \GG $ to $ \KK $-biinvariant completely bounded multipliers of $ \GG $.
 The resulting averaging map is contractive and preserves complete positivity, the Fourier algebra, and other standard properties of multipliers.
 In the special case that $ \GG = D(\GGamma) $ is the Drinfeld double of a discrete quantum group $ \GGamma $ and $ \KK = \widehat{\GGamma} $, the $\KK$-biinvariant function algebras may be indentified with the corresponding algebras of central functions on $\bbGamma$, and we show that the same holds for completely bounded multipliers.
 This yields our result linking the approximation properties of the Drinfeld double $D(\bbGamma)$ with the central approximation properties of $\bbGamma$.

 We also discuss a number of related questions.
-For unimodular discrete quantum groups there is a well-known averaging procedure sending completely bounded multipliers to central completely bounded multipliers, \cite{KrausRuan}, \cite{Brannan}.
+For unimodular discrete quantum groups there is a well-known averaging procedure sending completely bounded multipliers to central completely bounded multipliers, \cite{Brannan, KrausRuan}.
 We show that this procedure, which is different from the above averaging with respect to compact quantum subgroups, maps the Fourier algebra to itself.
 As a byproduct, we obtain that amenability of the Drinfeld double of a discrete quantum group is equivalent to its strong amenability, which in turn implies that the discrete quantum group must be unimodular.
 Some of these facts seem to be known to experts, but we were unable to locate precise references in the literature, and so we take the opportunity to use our techniques to give a self-contained account.

 In addition we study the centre of the Fourier algebra for discrete quantum groups.
 Here the situation is more subtle than for completely bounded multipliers.
 We show that there is a canonical inclusion map from the biinvariant Fourier algebra of the Drinfeld double to the central Fourier algebra, and prove that this map is an isomorphism for unimodular discrete quantum groups.
 However, we also show that the biinvariant Fourier algebra may be strictly smaller than the central Fourier algebra in general.
-In fact, this happens already for the dual of $\SU_q(2) $, and our argument for distinguishing these algebras relies on the results in \cite{DFY_CCAP}.
+In fact, this happens already for the dual of $\SU_q(2) $.